I’ve been watching too many Asian dramas recently, Gentle Reader.

-Nobleman Ryu’s Wedding is unfortunately difficult to find (as it hasn’t been picked up by any major international distributors yet) you might see it on WeTv or Netflix depend on your country, otherwise it’s on DramaCool.
+Nobleman Ryu’s Wedding is unfortunately difficult to find (as it was never picked up by any major international distributors) you might see it on WeTv or Netflix depend on your country.

 A poor desperate young woman disguises herself as a male scholar who specializes in plagiarizing on the sly for a local bookseller, in order to raise enough money to feed her family.
 She’s brilliant and has a great memory for words and lists.